jarekbryk/compbioftw/README.md

 ...use the right way to organise your R work:

+- [Prime Hints For Running A Data Project In R](https://kkulma.github.io/2018-03-18-Prime-Hints-for-Running-a-data-project-in-R/) by Kasia Kulma, with tips from commenters incorporated into her post.
+The best post on the topic that I know of.
 - [Project-oriented workflow](https://www.tidyverse.org/articles/2017/12/workflow-vs-script/) where Jenny Bryan explains what's up with burning of the computers.
-- [Prime Hints For Running A Data Project In R](https://kkulma.github.io/2018-03-18-Prime-Hints-for-Running-a-data-project-in-R/) by Kasia Kulma, with excellent tips from commenters incorporated into her post.
 - [File organisation best practices](https://andrewbtran.github.io/NICAR/2018/workflow/docs/01-workflow_intro.html) by Andrew Tran that summarises and builds on Jenny's and Joris Muller's solutions.
-- [Ten Simple Rules for Reproducible Computational Research](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003285) PLoS Comput Biol 9, e1003285 (2013).
+- Sandve, G. K., Nekrutenko, A., Taylor, J. & Hovig, E. [Ten Simple Rules for Reproducible Computational Research](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003285) PLoS Comput Biol 9, e1003285 (2013).

-Shell-fu
+Shell-fu ####
 ------------------------

 ### Recommended general tutorials and tools on command line